romainbsl/playground-swZFUgoK/markdowns/article.md

 > `get` / `set`

-You can implement `get`and `set` operators and then use sqaure brackets to interact with your objects.
+You can implement `get`and `set` operators and then use square brackets to interact with your objects.

 | Expression | Function called |
 | -------|-------------- |